vertyll/vertyll/README.md

 ## 💫 About Me
 Hi 👋,
-I'm a junior web developer 💻, currently studying 👨‍🎓📕.
+I'm a junior web developer 💻.

 ## 💻 Tech Stack